Global Program on WASH and Human Rights in Nepal and Uganda

 The global program in Nepal is targeting Sarlahi and Mahottari Districts, located in Province 2 in the southern part of the country.
 The population there is around 5.5 million people, of which only 10.46% have access to piped water.
 The main source of water for most people are contaminated tube wells.
 The area is also disaster prone, which further affects access to water for marginalized populations.

 In Uganda, the global program is implemented in Ntoroko and Bundibugyo Districts.
 Piped water coverage is low in both areas, with the main source being contaminated tube wells.
 On top of that, refugees from the DR Congo are seeking refuge in the border regions and the need for water and sanitation services continues to grow as a result.

 Through our program we hope to improve access to WASH-related services in both Uganda and Nepal.

-By improving access to clean water and sanitation for communities through strengthened WASH systems, we are helping people in our project regions in India, Nepal and Uganda to enjoy their human rights while supporting their health.
+By improving access to clean water and sanitation for communities through strengthened WASH systems, we are helping people in our project regions in Nepal and Uganda to enjoy their human rights while supporting their health.
 Our goal: water and sanitation services are available, accessible, affordable, safe, and acceptable for everyone.

 - Strengthening Governments: by building their capacity, promoting better WASH delivery methods, and sharing knowledge.